uchicago-cs/chiwebsite/chitcp/assignment2.rst

   In this part of the assignment, you are allowed to silently drop any packets that you cannot immediately acknowledge.
 So, for example, in the above example, peer B would be allowed to drop packet 200-299 (which would be retransmitted by peer A).
-In the next part of the assignment, you will have to account for these "gaps" in the received data.
+In the last part of the assignment, you will have to account for these "gaps" in the received data.